-However, it is important to recognize that the prices for Maine Class I RECs have declined substantially over the last two years.
+However, it is important to recognize that the prices for Maine Class I RECs declined substantially over the two years leading up to 2014.
 This has occurred because Maine's portfolio requirement includes, as an eligible resource, refurbished biomass facilities (which are not generally eligible in other New England states).
 As shown in the chart above, over 96% of Maine's Class I portfolio requirement was met by biomass facilities.
 Because nearly all compliance is from refurbished biomass facilities, Maine's Class I renewable resource portfolio requirement primarily provides financial support to refurbished facilities as opposed to the development of new renewable resources.